 Sometimes you are unable to move forward financially, not because you don't make enough money, not because you don't have the resources, and not because your situation is un-repairable.
 The truth is, you have yet to get over your financial mistakes if you want to move onto greener pastures (pun intended).
 Financial forgiveness is one of the first keys to becoming financially healthy.

-Confess; say “I messed up when I __________”.
-Feel free to substitute the word “messed” with your verb of choice.
+- Admit to Yourself and Take Ownership.
+Confess; say "I messed up when I __________".
+Feel free to substitute the word "messed" with your verb of choice.

+- Identify the What and Why (Be Very Specific).
 Take a break from beating yourself up for a minute and clearly identify your mistake and why you made it.

-Okay, so this may be a tough for you, but tell a trusted confidant.
+- Tell Someone You Trust.
+OK, so this may be a tough for you, but tell a trusted confidant.
 Doing so will allow you to let go of the shame, begin to forgive yourself, and ultimately work on a solution.

-So the truth is out, and it’s time that you focus on what IS, verses on what ISN’T.
+- Focus on a Solution.
+So the truth is out, and it's time that you focus on what IS, verses on what ISN'T.

-Once you’ve drafted your list of possible solutions, pick one and begin crafting a plan.
+- Plan, Then Work the Plan.
+Once you've drafted your list of possible solutions, pick one and begin crafting a plan.
 Not sure how to start or what to do?

 Using these four lessons, I now run a successful business, and no longer struggle financially.